MahmoudHamdy00/MicroTel-Bot/README.md

 #### Build CI/CD Pipeline

 CI/CD helps you to easily and quickly deploy new versions of your bot.
-Follow [this guide](https://docs.microsoft.com/en-us/composer/how-to-cicd) to build a CI/CD pipeline for Microtel-Bot.
+Follow [this guide](https://docs.microsoft.com/en-us/composer/how-to-cicd) to build a CI/CD pipeline for Contoso-Bot.

-> Note: The YAML files required for building an azure CI/CD pipeline can be found in Microtel-Bot's main directory [here](https://github.com/ahmedmeshref/MicroTel-Bot/blob/main/build/yaml).
+> Note: The YAML files required for building an azure CI/CD pipeline can be found in Contoso-Bot's main directory [here](https://github.com/ahmedmeshref/Contoso-Bot/blob/main/build/yaml).